VentueDating/verification-media-comparer/readme.md

     python3 examples/face_comparison.py

-All the APIs are under ./api
+All the APIs are under ./api:
+1) face_compare.py: output True/False given a selfie image and a set of images
+2) liveness_check_random.py: dummpy implementation of liveness check.
+Will be changed in the future.